fish-shell/fish-shell/sphinx_doc_src/cmds/or.rst

 ``or`` statements may be used as part of the condition in an :ref:`and <cmd-if>` or :ref:`while <cmd-while>` block.
 See the documentation for :ref:`if <cmd-if>` and :ref:`while <cmd-while>` for examples.

 ``or`` does not change the current exit status itself, but the command it runs most likely will.
-The exit status of the last foreground command to exit can always be accessed using the <a href="index.html#variables-status">$status</a> variable.
+The exit status of the last foreground command to exit can always be accessed using the :ref:`$status <variables-status>` variable.

 Example
 -------